 The heart is the engine of our body and ensures that we are healthy and efficient day after day.
 When we sleep, our cardiovascular system also comes to rest.
 But what happens to our heart when we sleep too little or poorly?
-You can find out here how sleep disorders damage the heart and the importance of good sleep for heart health.
+Here you can find out how sleep disorders damage the heart and what importance good sleep really has for heart health.

 Table of Contents